Wine detail

 How should I cellar the 2019 Clos de la Roche?

 Store at 55F (13C) horizontally with 60-70% humidity in the dark away from vibration.
+The 2019 is a long-term proposition - it can cellar comfortably through 2058.
 Do not disturb the bottle in the years before planned opening; sediment will form and needs time to settle before serving.
 Stand the bottle 24 hours before opening.

 How does Clos de la Roche compare to the Dujac Malconsorts?